 How to choose between Valley Bank and Wells Fargo

-When looking at Valley Bank vs. Wells Fargo for auto loans, it can be difficult to choose without knowing many details about loan terms or requirements to qualify.
-However, Valley Bank is better if you are looking for rate discounts, while Wells Fargo has a larger availability.
+It can be difficult to determine which lender is best without knowing their loan terms or details about credit requirements.
+Valley Bank is better for rate discounts, while Wells Fargo has wider availability.